Convention to propose amendments to the United States Constitution: Attempts to call an Article V convention

 Every state except Hawaii has applied for an Article V Convention at one time or another.
 The majority of such applications were made in the 20th century.
 Before any official count had been taken, one private count puts the total number of applications at over 700.
-This is widely considered an overestimate.
-The United States House of Representatives is in the process of building its own official count which currently stands at over 120 with 35 states having current live calls that have not been rescinded.
-This is an underestimate as it so far does not include anything before the 1960s and there are many known Convention calls subsequent to 1960 which are not yet included in the House's 1960 to 2019 tally.
-Both Wolf-PAC and the Convention of the States estimate, based on spot checking, that the real figure is in the range of 400 calls.

 Even though the Article V Convention process has never been used to amend the Constitution, the number of states applying for a convention has nearly reached the required threshold several times.
 Congress has proposed amendments to the Constitution on some occasions, at least in part, because of the threat of an Article V Convention.
 Rather than risk such a convention taking control of the amendment process away from it, Congress acted pre-emptively to propose the amendments instead.
 The Bill of Rights, which includes the first ten amendments, as well as the Twenty-seventh Amendment, were proposed in part because of a Convention application by the New York and Virginia legislatures at the suggestion of a letter from the New York State Convention to ratify the Constitution.
 The convention would have been limited to those changes discussed at the various State ratifying Conventions.
 At least four other amendments (the Seventeenth, Twenty-First, Twenty-Second, and Twenty-Fifth Amendments) have been identified as being proposed by Congress at least partly in response to the threat of an Article V convention, bringing the total to 15 out of 27, a majority of the Amendments.

 Direct election of Senators

 In the late 1890s, the House of Representatives passed multiple resolutions for a constitutional amendment providing for direct election of senators.
 The Senate refused to consider those resolutions.
 In 1893, Nebraska filed the first Article V application for direct election of senators.
 By 1911, 29 states had Article V convention applications on file for an amendment providing for direct election of senators, just two short of the 31-state threshold.
 As new states were being added the threshold increased, however those States had already passed resolutions supporting such a Convention.
-The final count is somewhat uncertain, but when either one or two further states were required the Senate finally conceded and passed its version of an amendment in May 1911, which was then approved by the House in 1912 and submitted to the states.
+The final count is somewhat uncertain, but when either just one or two further states were required, the Senate finally conceded and passed its version of an amendment in May 1911, which was then approved by the House in 1912 and submitted to the states.